 MO71 Config file

 When you run MO71 it creates a file, MQMON.CFG.
 This is where all your queue manager locations (and various other settings) are remembered.
 You can add in all the queue manager locations using MO71 yourself, and then when you’re done exit from the program.
 You can then add the MQMON.CFG file to the bundle, and all your MQ team members will start off with the same set of queue managers that you had added.
 If you have a lot of queue managers this could save them some set up time.
-To save yourself time when setting this up, remember that you can import local queue managers, and queue managers from a CCDT file, to seed your MO71 queue manager list.
+To save yourself time when setting this up, remember that you can import local queue managers, and queue managers from a CCDT file, and queue managers from an MQ Explorer export to seed your MO71 queue manager list.

 MO71 Usage Tailoring